F5Networks/f5-appsvcs-extension/contributing/process_release.md

 * Follow the process for release for f5-service-discovery to prep SD for the next release cycle.

 ### Release Manager tasks
-* Artifacts are copied from `main` to GitHub and Docker Hub by release management
+* Artifacts are copied from `main` to f5-downloads by release management
+  * See AUTOTOOL-4994 for more details on f5-downloads release process
 * Add a `released` property with a value of `true` to the released RPM in Artifactory

 ## Process for LTS release